- 7 minutes to read

 Manage your active content-based log file monitoring with Remote Actions—investigate detected patterns, manage alert states, and adjust monitoring parameters without server access.

 Each content file configuration appears as a Resource in Nodinite Monitor Views.
+The Log File Parser Monitoring Agent runs on your server to continuously scan log files for configured patterns.
 This page explains the available management actions for content-based monitoring resources.

 Tip